TUM-University of Alberta Joint Supervision Program

 The candidates will have at least one supervisor at each institution from the start of their doctoral project.
 Both supervisors will be jointly responsible for the progress of the doctoral degree work as well as the thesis supervision and examination.
 Progression milestones will follow TUM guidelines for TUM home candidates.
 After successful graduation, TUM doctoral candidates will only be awarded with the respective TUM doctoral degree.
 However, TUM will issue a special TUM doctoral diploma mentioning the TUM-University of Alberta joint supervision, as well as the co-supervisor from UofAlberta.

-The TUM-University of Alberta Joint Supervision Program is open to TUM doctoral candidates from all disciplines.
+The TUM-University of Alberta Joint Supervision Program is open to TUM doctoral candidates whose intended co-supervisors at the University of Alberta are affiliated with the University of Alberta Faculty of Science.
 In order to be eligible for the program the applicant must:

 - have the approval/support from the TUM supervisor